Where does your money go?

-The budget has grown constantly over the last ten years, but as the pressure on our resources also continues to grow, we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.
+The budget is growing every year, and 2018 sees an 11.6% increase in the operational budget so that we can continue to bring aid to people in the world's most challenging conflict hotspots.
+And yet, pressure on our resources also continues to grow, and we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.

 The ICRC is funded by voluntary contributions.

-We recieve contributions from the States party to the Geneva Conventions (governments), national Red Cross and Red Crescent Societies, supranational organizations (such as the European Commission) and public and private sources.
-Governments are our main donors: on average during the past five years, they contributed about 84% of the budget.
+We receive contributions from the States party to the Geneva Conventions (governments), national Red Cross and Red Crescent Societies, supranational organizations (such as the European Commission) and public and private sources.
+Governments are our main donors: on average during the past five years, they contributed about 76% of the budget.
 But contributions remain voluntary and there is no guarantee that such contributions will last into the long-term.

 The ICRC budget is calculated based on three factors: the humanitarian needs of the communities affected, our ability to deliver aid and protection to those communities, and a realistic assessment of what can actually be implemented.